mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 ### Using the `predict` Method to Perform Inference

-With the ensemble model registered in the MLflow server, it can now be utilized to predict house prices by aggregating the predictions from the various sub-models within the ensemble.
+With the ensemble model registered in the MLflow Model Registry, it can now be utilized to predict house prices by aggregating the predictions from the various sub-models within the ensemble.

 ```python
 import pandas as pd